makovalab-psu/NoiseCancellingRepeatFinder/mock_genome/README.md

 The true alignments of the embedded repeat arrays *in the reads* are recorded in genome_name.technology_name.truth.ncrf.
-This is similar to the alignment format produced by NCRF (described in the main README), with two fields repurposed.
+This is similar to the alignment format produced by NCRF (described in the tutorial README), with two fields repurposed.
 First, where the motif and strand would normally be indicated, .truth.ncrf files provide the aligned interval and orientation on the genome.
 Second, the score field has no meaning in .truth.ncrf files.